ledisdb/ledisdb/doc/commands.md

 ### HPERSIST key

 Remove the expiration from a hash key, like persist similarly.
-Remove the existing timeout on key
+Remove the existing timeout on key.

 **Return value**